 TFI International Inc. (TFII) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TFI International Inc. ("TFI" or the "Company") (NYSE: TFII ).
+LOS ANGELES, April 24, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to against TFI International Inc. ("TFI" or the "Company") (NYSE: TFII ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TFI INTERNATIONAL INC. (TFII), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?